Monica Areford, HCCP

 What do you attribute your success to?

-I would have to say, of course, support from my husband, to allow me to put in the hours that I needed to put in.
-But I'm a very determined person, and I will do what it takes to succeed.
+The support from my husband, to allow me to put in the hours that I needed to put in was unquestionably the biggest impact.
 I also had great female mentors who led me along the way.

 Q